 TIP: Instead of using welt cord, try topstitching the seams.
 The look is clean and simple.
 This way you can make your slipcover with 12 ounce denim or canvas (if you want) without your machine choking from the extra welt cord layers.
 Read more about topstitching here.

 Arms complete!
 This is what the arms look like after they are assembled and attached to the inner back.

 After I join the arms to the inner back, I attach the deck.

-Stitching the deck to the arms and inner back sections creates the tuck-in seams, and for this particular slipcover design, it also creates the lower front arm seam.
+Stitching the deck to the arms and inner back sections creates the tuck-ins, and for this particular slipcover design, it also creates the lower front arm seam.